nhsengland/datascience/docs/our_work/ndrs_embedded_ds.md

 ### Clinical Measurement Extractor

-This is a LLM pipeline to extract out clinical measurments from free-text data.
+This is an LLM pipeline to extract out clinical measurments from free-text data.
 This is using AWS services such as BedRock and SageMaker.
 For more information, please follow the link to this [project page](./clinical_measurement_extractor.md).

 | Output                             | Link                                                                 |
 | ---------------------------------- | -------------------------------------------------------------------- |